 “In order to outperform the market, you have to have a contrarian point of view,” said Robert Robotti, to the investing media resource, the Motley Fool.

-The Daily Business News on MHProNews look at Robotti and his firm’s over 15 years involvement in the Manufactured Housing sector.
+This Daily Business News on MHProNews report looks at Robotti and his firm’s 15+ years involvement in the Manufactured Housing sector.
 This 1-minute video gives you a quick sense of the man, and the philosophy that moves Robotti.

 That Motely Fool video was shot at the annual Value Investor Conference.
 As our thousands of regular readers know, direct quotes here are shown in brown and bold text.
 That said, the Value Investor Conference “is one of the premier events surrounding Berkshire Hathaway’s annual meeting in Omaha.
 The Motley Fool’s…Michael Olsen chats Bob Robotti, founder of Robotti & Co., about common characteristics of the great value investors.”

 From the Robotti & Company Advisors website, they say that their “approach is guided by the classic tenets of value investing.”

 “Inherent in our approach is the belief that the market price of a security does not necessarily indicate its true economic value.”

 Track Hedge Funds says, “Robotti & Company Advisors, LLC is a hedge fund based in New York, NY.
 It was founded in 06/2001.
 They hold $580 million in assets under management as of July 17, 2017.”

 The Daily Business News will now look at some history of Robotti and manufactured housing.

 The years were 2004 and 2017.
 Value investor Robotti used some operational focus in 2004 on his ‘discovery’ of manufactured housing at what was billed as the first of what became an ‘annual event.’
 But by 2017, Robotti saw things differently.